abhinavkakku/abhinavkakku/src/content/blog/Cyber-Security-Interview.md

 4. Explain Password Spraying Attack.
 How do you detect it ?
 5. How can you prevent Brute Force attack ?
 Mention some methods.
 6. Have you heard of 2FA ?
 How 2FA protects users ?
+7. What is difference in SSL and TLS ?
+8. What is use of SSL ?
+How it protects ?
+9. How SSL Certificate Exchange happens ?
+10. What do you understand by DMZ and Non-DMZ ?
+12. What is Meta Data and how can you view it ?
+What Risk it causes ?
+13. Explain TCP and UDP .
+How they differ ?
+14. What is DNS ?
+How DNS Resolution happens ?
+Which Port is used for DNS  ? is it over TCP or UDP ?
+15. What is DLP ?
+Heard of it ?
+16. What is Data Exfiltration ?
+Mention some methods of Data Exfiltration.
+17. How can you check for Data Exfiltration Activities ?